The Industrial PhD course

 Purpose of the Industrial PhD Course

-The overall aim of the course is dressing the Industrial PhD students to take on the role of Business Researcher during and after the study.
+The overall aim of the course is dressing the Industrial PhD students to take on the role of Business Researcher and ensuring your business impact during and after the study.
 The course's goals are as follows:

 - That the Industrial PhD student acquires practical and theoretical tools for managing a research project that runs across academic cultures and business cultures and often does not have a clear hierarchical structure

 - That the Industrial PhD student gets the tools to engage in academic and commercial environments and get the best of both.

 - That the Industrial PhD student receives tools to translate own and other research into innovation and business value.